Forricide/still-feel-alive/Chapter 9.md

 For some indeterminate period of time, she watches the nothingness pass by.
 It has a peculiar rhythm, switching back and forth between different sensations of void.
 Sometimes claustrophobic, sometimes cozy, sometimes cold, sometimes comfortable.

 There's something she's forgetting.
 It's coming back to her slowly, but still distant.
-She replays memories like a phone's voicemail: Her father, angry; the streets of Brockton Bay, her gray and lifeless home city; Earth Aleph, friendly and calm.
+She replays memories like a particularly detailed voicemail: Her father, angry; the streets of Brockton Bay, her grey and lifeless home city; Earth Aleph, friendly and calm.

 *Faultline's Crew.*